Italy holds an incredibly special part of our hearts!

 We recommend exercising normal precautions to look after your belongings as you explore; just as you would in any other country.

-During high tourist season, there is definitely an increase in handbag theft, picket pocketers as well as car break-ins.
+During the high tourist season, there is definitely an increase in handbag theft, picket pocketers as well as car break-ins.

 However, during our Italy holidays, we had absolutely no incidences and felt safe at all times.